Qin Shi Huang: Lao Ai's attempted coup

 A price of 1 million copper coins was placed on Lao Ai's head if he was taken alive or half a million if dead.
 Lao Ai's supporters were captured and beheaded; then Lao Ai was tied up and torn to five pieces by horse carriages, while his entire family was executed to the third degree.
-The two hidden sons were also killed, while mother Zhao Ji was placed under house arrest until her death many years later.
-Lü Buwei drank a cup of poison wine and committed suicide in 235 BC.
+The two hidden sons were also killed, while the mother Zhao Ji was placed under house arrest until her death many years later.
+Lü Buwei drank a cup of poisoned wine and committed suicide in 235 BC.
 Ying Zheng then assumed full power as the King of the Qin state.
 Replacing Lü Buwei, Li Si became the new chancellor.

 First assassination attempt

 King Zheng and his troops continued their conquest of the neighbouring states.
 The state of Yan was no match for the Qin states: small and weak, it had already been harassed frequently by Qin soldiers.
 Crown Prince Dan of Yan plotted an assassination attempt against King Zheng, recruiting Jing Ke and Qin Wuyang for the mission in 227 BC.